lnaq/Apex-Legends-Match-Data/README.md

 # What do I need for it in order to work?

+1. install requirements.txt, you have to root to the project folder and type in this command: pip install -r requirements.txt
-1. Your API must be whitelisted
+2. Your API must be whitelisted
-2. You will need an api key and you will have to paste it in the config file under the API variable
+3. You will need an api key and you will have to paste it in the config file under the API variable
-3. In order to track a player's match history you need to add them in the players.json file under their platfrom
+4. In order to track a player's match history you need to add them in the players.json file under their platfrom

 # Please NOTE